Maastricht Art & Icons Walk with TEFAF

 Natural History Museum

-Located in the old Grauwzustersklooster, the Natuurhistorisch Museum Maastricht offers an impressive collection of fossils from the Cretaceous period, including Mosasaurs.
+Located in the old Grauwzustersklooster, the Natural History Museum Of Maastricht offers an impressive collection of fossils from the Cretaceous period, including Mosasaurs.
 The museum takes you on a journey through history, from the coal age to the present-day nature of Limburg.
-The "Dynamism" exhibition explores the interaction between humans and nature, and the insectarium offers a fascinating look at a hive.
+The "Dynamiek" exhibition explores the interaction between humans and nature, and the insectarium offers a fascinating look at a hive.

 -